pabloegpf1/apod_api/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)
 ### How to use it?
 The API is very easy to use, the syntax is similar to the official API.
-The API's endpoint is: `/api/`.
+The API's endpoint is: `/api/`, the search function's endpoint is `/search/`.
 Without any parameters, the API will return the latest APOD.
 You can specify parameters listed below.

 ##### Available query parameters:
 - `date`: a string in YYYY-MM-DD format, when set to a date (minimum date: 1995-06-16, maximum date: today), returns an APOD from this date as a JSON object.
 - `start_date` and `end_date` (you need to specify both parameters if you want to use them): strings in YYYY-MM-DD format indicating start and end of date range.
 All the APODs in the range will be returned as a JSON array.
 - `image_thumbnail_size`: an integer, when larger than 0, `image_thumbnail` will be returned in the JSON file (see below).
 - `absolute_thumbnail_url`: a boolean, when set to `true`, `image_thumbnail`s will have absolute, not relative URLs.
 - `thumbs`: a boolean, when set to `true`, a video thumbnail will be returned if the APOD is a video.
-Can be used in list requests.
 - `html_tags`: a boolean, when set to `true`, the description will be in the original HTML format.

-Can be used in list requests.
+##### Available query parameters for search endpoint:
+- Note: every query parameter listed above (except `date`, `start_date` and `end_date`) can be used in this endpoint.
+- `search_query`: a string, the API will search for APODs with this string.
+- `number`: optional, but recommended integer, the API will return only n number of APODs that match the `search_query`.
+- `page`: an integer, the API will return nth page of APODs if `number` is specified.

 ##### Returned fields:
 - `apod_site`: a link to the original APOD website for the given day.